YuniqueUnic/animated-sign-4u/docs/TECH.md

     - Animated SVG markup
     - Static PNG or static GIF (last frame snapshot)
     - Debug JSON with `paths` + `viewBox`

+- **Short share URLs (`app/[text]/route.ts`)**
+  - Handle human-friendly paths like `/Signature` or `/Signature?font=...`.
+  - Issue a 308 redirect to `/` while preserving all query parameters and setting the `text` query value from the path segment.
+  - This keeps `/api/sign` as the single HTTP API endpoint while providing shareable URLs for the interactive builder UI.

 - **API URL helper (`lib/api-url.ts`)**
   - Serializes the current `SignatureState` into a `/api/sign` URL.